Or: How I spent an afternoon doing a deep dive into the RPM spec and solving a problem for myself

 VPSDime has interesting storage VPS offers.
 500GB of disk for $7 is $2 more than Amazon Glacier (not accounting for the fact that I’m unlikely to get to use all 500GB), but offset that against the fact that it’s online (no retrieval times) and I don’t have to pay retrieval fees.
 Maybe I’ll get to ditch one of my external drives…

 I’m inclined to see what Vultr’s 1GB/$7 month plan is like to host my personal stuff.
 Also thinking of getting a 1GB WLS VPS to be an OpenVPN endpoint/development server.
 Possibly Atlantic.Net‘s cheapest service instead, but an extra 58 cents per month isn’t going to break the bank and I have the advantage of not needing to give Atlantic.Net my credit card details.
-In the worst case I can walk away for WLS without worrying about my credit card being charged.
+In the worst case I can walk away from WLS without worrying about my credit card being charged.

 Yay for backups and Ansible making it possible to deploy a new server in minutes once I get the environment setup just right.